opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (b)	making enquiries with the relevant authorities; or

 > (c)	obtaining permission from the relevant foreign country or territory, in accordance with any applicable procedure, for evidence to be given by a person located in that country or territory through a live video or live television link, if such permission is required.

 (2A) The necessary enquiries and steps referred to at sub-paragraph (2) above must be made prior to the application referred to at sub-paragraph (1) above and evidence of the enquiries and steps taken must be given in the supporting affidavit to the application.

+(2B) An application to the Family Division of the High Court for the issue of a letter of request, to the relevant authorities of a foreign jurisdiction, for leave for evidence to be given by live video or live television link by a person located in that jurisdiction, if not contained in an application mentioned in sub-paragraph (1), must be made expeditiously and, in any case, unless the Court otherwise directs, not later than eight weeks before the date of commencement of the hearing at which the person is to give evidence.
+In this regard, parties should write to the Family Justice Courts at the earliest possible juncture to inform the Court of their intention to take out such an application in the Family Division of the High Court.

-(3)	For the avoidance of doubt, the proceedings mentioned in sub-paragraph (1) include all civil proceedings involving the examination of any person.
+(3)	For the avoidance of doubt, the proceedings mentioned in sub-paragraph (1) include all civil and quasi-criminal proceedings involving the examination of any person.

 ## 109. Form of affidavits